Edwin Sandys (1561–1629)

 Sir Edwin Sandys, 1776 mezzotint by Valentine Green.

-Sir Edwin Sandys (/'sændz/ SANDZ-'; 9 December 1561 – October 1629) was an English politician who sat in the House of Commons at various times between 1589 and 1626.
+Sir Edwin Sandys (/'sændz/ SANDZ-'; 9 December 1561 – October 1629) was an English politician who was a member of the House of Commons at various times between 1589 and 1626.
 He was also one of the founders of the proprietary Virginia Company of London, which in 1607 established the first permanent English settlement in what is now the United States in the colony of Virginia, based at Jamestown.
 The parish of Sandys, in Bermuda (the Virginia Company's second colony) is named after him.

 Early life and career

 Sandys (pronounced Sands) was born in Worcestershire, the second son of Edwin Sandys, Archbishop of York, and his wife Cecily Wilford.
 He received his education at Merchant Taylors' School, which he entered in 1571, and at Corpus Christi College, Oxford, (from 1577).
 He graduated B.A. in 1579 and was admitted fellow in the same year and B.C.L. in 1589.
 At Oxford his tutor was Richard Hooker, author of the Ecclesiastical Polity, whose lifelong friend and executor Sandys became.
 Sandys is said to have had a large share in securing the Mastership of the Temple Church in London for Hooker.
 In 1582 Sandys' father gave him the prebend of Wetwang in York Minster, but he never took orders, later resigning both his fellowship and prebendary.
 In 1589 he was elected Member of Parliament for Plympton Erle.
 He entered in the Middle Temple in 1589.
 In 1593 he was re-elected MP for Plympton Erle.

 From 1593 to 1599 Sandys travelled abroad.
 When in Venice he became closely connected with Fra Paolo Sarpi, who helped him compose the treatise on the religious state of Europe, known as the Europae speculum.
 In 1605 this treatise was printed from a stolen copy under the title A Relation of the State of Religion in Europe.
 Sandys procured the suppression of this edition, but the book was reprinted at The Hague in 1629.

 After 1599, in view of the approaching death of Queen Elizabeth I, Sandys paid his court to King James VI of Scotland, and on James's accession to the throne of England in 1603 Sandys received a knighthood.